mysociety/alaveteli/doc/INSTALL.md

   `/data/vhost/!!(*= $vhost *)!!` -- you should replace that whole
   port with a path to the directory where your Alaveteli software installation lives, e.g. `/var/www/`
+* `vhost_dir`: the entire path to the directory where the software is served from. -- you should replace this with a path to the directory where your Alaveteli software installation lives, e.g. `/var/www/`
 * `vcspath`: the name of the alaveteli checkout, e.g. `alaveteli`.
   Thus, `/data/vhost/!!(*= $vhost *)!!/!!(*= $vcspath *)!!` might be
   replaced with `/var/www/alaveteli` in your cron tab